VerdantFox/blog_posts/posts/0004_vscode_extensions/vs_code_extensions.md

 `syntax error highlighting`, etc. This support makes it so much easier to write new code, understand old code, and spot syntax errors in your code quickly.
-For the language you are interested in working with, just type that language into the extension bar and the first hit will be language support for that language.
+For the language you are interested in working with, just type that language into the extension search bar and the first hit will probably be language support for that language.
 Here is a list of the languages I use all the time alongside their supporting extensions: